crossfw/Air-Universe/docs/Doc_en.md

 > `timeout`: uint32

-HTTP connection request timeout(for connect panel)
+HTTP connection request timeout(for connect to the panel)